codeguy/php-the-right-way/_posts/12-05-01-Building-your-Application.md

 [Magallanes] is another tool written in PHP with simple configuration done in YAML files.
 It has support for multiple servers and environments, atomic deployment, and has some built in tasks that you can leverage for common tools and frameworks.

 [Nanobox] creates instant, isolated, development environments for each application via a simple YAML config file.
-Once and application is ready for production it can be simulated locally and then easily deployed to any hosting provider.
+Once an application is ready for production it can be simulated locally and then easily deployed to any hosting provider.

 #### Further reading: